cdfq384903/MonotonicOptimalBinning/README.md

 </p>

 ### Generate split rule
-The code below shows the execution of the exportSplitRule macro with recommended parameters.
+The code below shows the execution of the exportSplitRule macro with recommended parameters. <br>
 1. %exportSplitRule(lib_name, output_file); <br>

 #### Arguments